About the BRMC

 The Brandermill Region Men's Club consists of approximately 150 members who have chosen to make their homes in the communities surrounding Brandermill and Woodlake in Midlothian VA.
 You will find that our members arrived here from many different areas of the country and that their working backgrounds are rich and varied.
 This diversity of experience is a source of strength which has contributed greatly to the club's success.

-The objectives of this non-profit organization are to make retirement more enjoyable and rewarding by promoting friendship and social activities to those residing in the communities surrounding Brandermill and Woodlake, and to aid in the betterment of the community, primarily through support of local and national organizations.
+The objectives of this non-profit organization are to make life more enjoyable and rewarding by promoting friendship and social activities to those residing in the communities surrounding Brandermill and Woodlake, and to aid in the betterment of the community, primarily through support of local and national organizations.

 Posted March 25, 2013 at 12:04 PMGuided tour of the National Air & Space Museum's Steven F. Udvar-Hazy Center on March 20, 2013. (more...)